johngraham660/virtua-imagebuilder-automation/README.md

 ### AWS CodeCommit
 Our CodeCommit repository contains all of the Cloudformation templates required to deploy all of the EC2ImageBuilder resources which include :-

-  * Infrastructure Configurations
+  * Infrastructure configurations
-  * Distribution Configurations
+  * Distribution configurations
-  * Build Components
+  * Build components
-  * Test Components
+  * Test components
   * Image recipes
   * Image pipelines